Market Literacy

 If you purchase shares with a brokerage and/or have a retirement fund, the shares you think you own are not actually yours.
 You are a beneficial holder, not a share holder.
 They are not in your name and are not, technically nor figuratively, owned by you.
 Perhaps hard to believe, but the unadulterated truth nonetheless.

 More to the point: shares, if not in your own name, are are, very, very, very, very likely, being used against you in convoluted schemes similar to the 2008 Housing Derivative Meltdown - same sort of derivative-based shell-game & dishonesty, but with slightly different financial instruments, using more techniques of deception - made possible through 1) Wall Street lobbying & associated loopholes ...
 2) asymmetrical information access & gathering ...
 3) grey area insider trading ...
 4) expensive subscription data services ...
-5) raw market manipulation ... and more.
+5) raw market manipulation ...
+6) sheer illegality and criminal action ... and more.

-It would be as if you bought a car in full, paid in cash, but the dealership keeps the title, and then, at night, they take your car and use it for joyriding, taxiing, rentals, and more - putting miles on it and even damaging it - while you have very little say in the matter.
+It would be as if you bought a car in full, paid in cash, but the dealership keeps the title, and then at night, they take your car and use it for joyriding, taxiing, rentals, and more - putting miles on it and even damaging it - then laughing in your face upon confrontation.

-Again, when you hear talk about "corporations having too much power!" - this is another mechanism making that possible.
+Again, when we hear talk about "corporations having too much power!" - this is another mechanism (lack of true ownership of shares/stock by retail purchasers) making that possible.
+Particularly when coupled with the above elucidated "phantom share" creation and shareholder voting.

 Bernie Madoff